carlsoncoder/aspnetcore-k8s/README.md

 - Delete the auto-generated Kubernetes resource group (MC_xxx_xxx)
 - Delete the AKS resource group ($CLUSTER_RESOURCE_GROUP_NAME)
 - Delete the infrastructure resource group ($INFRASTRUCTURE_RESOURCE_GROUP_NAME)
+- Delete the container registry resource group ($CONTAINER_REGISTRY_RESOURCE_GROUP_NAME)
 - Delete any CNAME records that were created as part of your ingress example chosen

+# TODO - FUTURE
+- Look into seeing if we need to specify "--service-cidr" and "--dns-service-ip" in the "az aks create" command (is a new subnet needed too?)
+- Update the backend certificate generation to use the "kubernetes.domain.com" instead of the wildcard it's using now
+- Add a new helm chart for the single-tenant routing by path name (instead of hostname) example